Learning Plan for Quick Mastery

 Sorting Algorithms

-Overview of Sorting Algorithms, Recommended Duration: 1 Day
+Sorting Algorithms Overview, Recommended Time: 1 Day

-It is recommended to watch the video in Introduction to the Ten Sorting Algorithms to understand the core principles, complexity analysis, and applicable scenarios of the ten sorting algorithms.
+It is recommended to watch the video in Introduction to Ten Sorting Algorithms to understand the core principles, complexity analysis, and applicable scenarios of the ten sorting algorithms.